junxit/us-congress-bills-110/metadata.md

 - 2007-11-16 — Message on Senate action sent to the House.
 - 2007-11-16 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S14656-14657; text as passed Senate: CR S14656)
 - 2007-11-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S14656-14657; text as passed Senate: CR S14656)
+- 2007-12-04 — Received in the House.
+- 2007-12-04 — Referred to the House Committee on Oversight and Government Reform.